darebakdavca/Team_Project_DSML/README.md

 Other files regarding the instructions and resources for the Team Assignment can be found in this repository.

 We will use the predefined notebooks for each of the steps [1), 2), 3)...] where we will share the code.
-Of course feel free to create other Notebooks were you can work on different tasks to your liking, althogh the final working code should be commited through the numbered notebooks.
+Of course feel free to create other Notebooks were you can work on different tasks to your liking, although the final working code should be commited through the numbered notebooks.

-Disclaimer: I have never used git nor have I have ever programmed anything prior to the Erasmus exchange, therefore any feedback (positive or negative) is welcome either through the Whatsapp group or here on git.hub
+Disclaimer: I have never used git nor have I ever programmed anything prior to the Erasmus exchange, therefore any feedback (positive or negative) is welcome either through the Whatsapp group or here on git.hub